shailendraatrey-xpo/POC_XPO_API_SDK/README.md

 # About
-This is POC to showcase how the XPO Dotnet Core API SDK would work.
+This POC domonstrate how the XPO Dotnet Core API SDK would work.